nishio/jscc/README.rst

 ====

 - quickstart.py have a lot of TODO
+  - make server IP and port configurable
-- move compile.log and lint.log into .jscc
+- (done) move compile.log and lint.log into .jscc
-- I implemented watch.py.
+- (done) I implemented watch.py.
 Use it to watch scripts' modification.

 - other issues